 Tel: 1800 MONASH (1800 666 274)or visit: http://www.med.monash.edu.au/nursing/

 This course prepares graduates for increasingly complex health care situations in Australia and internationally.
-Graduates will possess attributes that prepare them as competent beginning-level Registered nurses who can provide leadership and care across the age continuum, and have the scope of practice to provide care in multiple settings, including primary health care and health promotion.
+Graduates will possess attributes that prepare them as competent beginning-level registered nurses who can provide leadership and care across the age continuum, and have the scope of practice to provide care in multiple settings, including acute care, primary health care and health promotion.

 Upon successful completion of this course it is expected that graduates will be able to: